superlinked/VectorHub/docs/articles/research-agent.md

 ### Step 5 : Crafting the query

-Next, we move on to query creation.
-This is where we set up a template for crafting queries.
+Next is the query creation.
+This is where the template for crafting queries is created.
 To manage this, we need a query template that can balance both relevance and recency.
-Here’s what it looks like:
+Here’s what that would look like:

 ```python
 # Define the query